 Fees are subject to revision by the Board of Governors.
-Payment may be made by Mastercard, Visa, cash, or check.
+Payment may be made by Mastercard, Visa, Discover, cash, or check.
 Checks should be made payable to Truman State University.

-UNIVERSITY INSTALLMENT PLAN
+UNIVERSITY PAYMENT PLAN

-A payment plan is available to graduate students enrolled in six or more hours per semester.
+A payment plan is available.
 Information is available in the Business Office.